Angels tie MLB record with 7 solo HRs but lose to Athletics - WHIZ News

 Ramon Laureano homered and drove in four runs, and Seth Brown had a two-run shot during a six-run third inning for AL-worst Oakland.
 Sean Murphy also drove in two runs for the Athletics, who took the final two games of the series and have won six of their last nine.

+“Today was a little bit of a different baseball game than I have probably been a part of.
+It is a very interesting boxscore,” Oakland manager Mark Kotsay said.
+“I’m happy that our eight held up, and we were able to get a win.

+“The goal is to win the game and score more runs.
+Solo home runs at the end of the day are nice, but they don’t necessarily always help you win games.”

-Paul Blackburn (7-6) picked up his first win since June 16 despite surrendering four home runs.
+Paul Blackburn (7-6) picked up his first win since June 16 despite surrendering four home runs on six hits.

+“It was one of those days where any ball hitting the air seemed like it went out,” said Blackburn, who went five innings and struck out three.
+“I’ve never seen anything like that, but I’ll take a series win any day.”

 Ohtani left Wednesday night’s game due to a left forearm cramp, but he bounced back with three hits and two RBIs.
 It was his 11th multihomer game in the majors and fifth this season.

 Kurt Suzuki, Taylor Ward, Jo Adell and Jared Walsh also went deep for the Angels, who went 2-5 on their homestand.
-The seven homers also ties an overall franchise record.
+The seven homers also tied an overall franchise record.

+“It’s obviously a positive thing.
+I would have liked to get the win, but you know, offensively we’ve been needing to pick it up a little bit.
+So it was a positive sign,” said Ward, referring to the Angels batting .199 as a team in July.

-The New York Mets were the last team to hit seven solo home runs on June 24, 2018.
+The Los Angeles Dodgers were the last team to hit seven solo home runs on June 24, 2018, against the New York Mets.

 Los Angeles led 2-0 after two innings on shots by Ohtani and Suzuki before Oakland broke it open in the third against Halos starter Janson Junk (1-1).